darwishathibi/CSCI3301-AEBS-SIMULATION/README.md

 ### 1. Sensor Data Reading and Preprocessing Module (Darwis)
 **Tasks**:
 - Develop code to interface with the camera, speedometer, and LiDAR sensors.
-- Implement preprocessing steps for data received from each sensor (e.g., filtering noise or normalizing data).

 **Components**:
 - `read_camera()`